aimat-lab/3DSC/README.md

 ```
 The results will be saved under `results/machine_learning`.

 Warning: Please note that because we removed the `SOAP` and `MAGPIE` columns from the github version of the 3DSC<sub>MP</sub>, you need to first run the command above to generate the 3DSC<sub>MP</sub> before running this command.
-Additionally, please note that this command needs a couple of hours and several GB of disc space to run, because per default it trains 100 models (and 25 for the 3DSC<sub>ICSD</sub>) for 10 different train fractions in order to reprodude the results of the paper.
+Additionally, please note that this command needs a couple of hours and several GB of disc space to run, because per default it trains 100 models (and 25 for the 3DSC<sub>ICSD</sub>) for 10 different train fractions in order to reproduce the results of the paper.
 If you want to modify these numbers you should be able to quickly identify them in the source code.

 #### The 3DSC<sub>ICSD</sub>